Ronan Farrow: Recognition

 In 2008, Farrow was awarded Refugees International's McCall-Pierpaoli Humanitarian Award for "extraordinary service to refugees and displaced people".
 In 2009, Farrow was named New York magazine's "New Activist" of the year and included on its list of individuals "on the verge of changing their worlds".
 In 2011, Harper's Bazaar listed him as an "up-and-coming politician".
 In 2012, he was ranked number one in "Law and Policy" on Forbes magazine's "30 Under 30" Most Influential People.
 He was also awarded an honorary doctorate by Dominican University of California in 2012.
 In its 2013 retrospective of men born in its 80 years of publication, Esquire magazine named him the man of the year of his birth.

 In February 2014, Farrow received the third annual Cronkite Award for "Excellence in Exploration and Journalism" from Reach the World, in recognition of his work since 2001, including his being a UNICEF Spokesperson for Youth in 2001.
 Some media outlets noted that the award came three days after Ronan Farrow Daily began airing and suggested that the award was therefore not justified.
 Farrow is the recipient of the Stonewall Community Foundation's 2016 Vision Award for his reporting on transgender issues.
 He was also recognized by the Point Foundation in 2018, receiving the Point Courage Award for his in-depth reporting on #MeToo.
-In July 2018, Farrow won the National Lesbian and Gay Journalists Association’s Journalist of the Year award.
+In July 2018, Farrow won the National Lesbian and Gay Journalists Association's Journalist of the Year award.
 In 2019, he was listed among the 40 Under 40 List put out by Connecticut Magazine.
 He was also named the Out100 Journalist of the Year.

 In May 2020, The New York Times reporter Ben Smith published an article titled "Is Ronan Farrow Too Good to Be True?" and asserted that some of Farrow's journalism did not hold up to scrutiny.
 Farrow stated in a response that he stood by his reporting.
 In a Slate piece, Ashley Feinberg described Smith's report as an "overcorrection for resistance journalism" and opined that his approach showed "broad-mindedness, sacrificing accuracy for some vague, centrist perception of fairness."

 The audiobook for Farrow's book Catch and Kill, read by Farrow himself, was nominated for Best Spoken Word Album at the 63rd Annual Grammy Awards.

-On January 19, 2022, Erin Overbey, archive editor of The New Yorker, gave biographical information about Farrow that described his methodology and style as a reporter, labeling him as a "dogged investigator and intuitive storyteller".
-Links to several of Farrow's articles are featured as well.